Walachul/milestone4/README.md

     heroku dashboard of your app > resources tab and searching for Heroku Postgres

-You can eddit the config vars in the Settings windows of the app.
+You need to copy all env variables in the Settings windows of the app in Heroku

 **Procfile**